ishaj1/Verdant-Future/README.md

 The frontend folder contains the code for our frontend web client.

 We also have tests for both our backend and frontend.
 See the [Testing Information file](testingInfo.md) for more information.

+Details on how company evaluations work in Verdant Future can be found in the [Evaluation Information file](evaluationInfo.md).